nithinK-142/small-projects/fake-store-api/README.md

 Upon loading the `index.html` file, the JavaScript code will fetch data from the Fake Store API using `fetch()`.
 The data is then parsed from JSON format into JavaScript objects using `.json()`.

 The JavaScript code then dynamically generates an HTML table using the obtained data.
 Each row of the table displays information about a single product such as its title, description, price, and image.

+##Preview
+To see a live preview of this project, you can visit the following link: [Preview](https://fake-shopping-6688e.web.app/)

 ## Acknowledgments